Landnis/CreateAdsApp/README.md

 - Reduce duplicate network requests
 - Improve performance and responsiveness
 - Allow instant results when searching the same query again

+## 🚀 Getting Started
+1. Clone the repository
+2. Open the project in Xcode (14+ recommended)
+4. Build & run on iOS 16+ device or simulator